 On your own, marketing can take up a lot of resources, such as time and money.
-Working with a company like East Bay Property Management means utilizing a vast network of contacts for your rental real estate.
+Working with a company like East Bay Property Management and Consulting means utilizing a vast network of contacts for your rental real estate.
 As part of property manager responsibilities, they market widely using word-of-mouth, online and traditional methods to reach potential tenants.

 2. Extensively Screening Tenants

 A property manager does the necessary research on the tenants without skipping vital information necessary before allowing someone to rent your unit.
 Criminal background, rent history, and financial checking for all potential tenants is properly conducted.
 Property managers can also easily access records, given their experience in tenant evaluation.

 Another advantage is that property managers always adhere to laws like the Fair Housing Act.
 This means when interviewing prospective tenants, the right questions will be asked without stepping over privacy rights.

 3. Shedding Light on Legal Matters

 Going into the real estate business, a landlord must also be well versed in legal matters.
 You have to arm yourself with the latest statutes of the State where your rental property is located.
 You must abide by the governing landlord-tenant laws and follow the proper eviction procedures.
 Moreover, there are also guidelines on how to handle rent security deposits given by tenants.
 The laws are dynamic and can be amended anytime.

 If you work with us, you can rely on our property managers’ legal knowledge and ensure you will be protected as a property owner.
 You will be spared from the time-consuming effort of always being updated with the minute legal details of rent.
 This guarantees your legal adherence when it comes to performing the duties expected from a landlord.
 Additionally, you will always act within your legal rights and avoid incurring penalties for overstepping your boundaries as a landlord.